 From the outset of the partnership, a well-defined organizational structure is needed.
 The scope of responsibility for all positions should be specified, including reporting lines and performance benchmarks.
 Review procedures and other mechanisms for faculty and staff accountability should be delineated.
-For all collaborations, appropriate administrative staffing on the home campus is needed; for program sites abroad, a full-time resident director from the home institution who oversees daily operations may play an important role in the administrative offices in countries where they have significant partnership activity as an on-the-ground support and advocate for engagement.
+For all collaborations, appropriate administrative staffing on the home campus is needed; for program sites abroad, a full-time resident director from the home institution who oversees daily operations may play an important role in the administrative structure of the program.
+Some institutions have also established administrative offices in countries where they have significant partnership activity as an on-the-ground support and advocate for engagement.